aaronccasanova/nextjs-gcp-github-action/README.md

 3. Create a service account with permissions to interface with Google Cloud Run through GitHub actions.

-> Note: You can create a project specific Service Account or a generic one to use across multiple projects.
-In this walk through I will be creating a generic Service Account as I intent to use Bot/GitHub action to deploy many Nextjs applications.

 - Navigate the the [Service Accounts page](https://console.cloud.google.com/iam-admin/serviceaccounts?project=nextjs-gcp-github-action) and select your new project.

 - Select `Create Service Account` in the top navigation.